Jump to 1888-1927; 1927-1939; 1940s; 1950s; 1960s; 1970s; 1980s; 1990s; 2010s; 2020s

 PICTURE (Foreign Language)

-winner: Les invasions barbares (The Barbarian Invasions) (prod.
-Daniel Louis and Denise Robert)
+nominees: Les invasions barbares (The Barbarian Invasions) (prod.
+Daniel Louis and Denise Robert); The Triplets of Belleville (prod.
+Viviane Vanfleteren, Regis Ghezelbash and Colin Rose)

 ACTOR (Drama)